 (7) A QSE may vary the quantity of the Ancillary Service Resource Responsibility on Resources without obtaining prior ERCOT approval during the time window beginning 30 seconds prior to a five-minute clock interval and ending ten seconds prior to that five-minute clock interval, provided that the QSE complies with its total Ancillary Service Supply Responsibility.

+(8) If a Resource has an emergency switching solution pursuant to Section 3.11.7, Emergency Switching Solution for a Resource, then the QSE representing the Resource may activate the switching solution in the Operating Period when the transmission system has experienced an Outage that has caused a loss of transmission service to both the Resource and the co-located Load.
+The QSE may return the Resource to normal operations the Resource after transmission service has been restored.
+During this emergency, the Resource’s COP status shall be OFF.